SaiSindhuja197/mslearn-fabric/Instructions/Labs/Create-workspace.md

 ### Summary

-In this exercise, you have signed up for the Microsoft Fabric Trial and created a workspace
+In this exercise, you have signed up for the Microsoft Fabric Trial and created a workspace.

 ### You have successfully completed the exercise.
 Click on Next >> to proceed with the next exercise.